The International Human Rights Framework on the Right of Peaceful Assembly

 The Domestic Legal Framework on the Right of Peaceful Assembly

-Article 49 of the 1995 Constitution of the Republic of Azerbaijan (as amended) guarantees the right of peaceful assembly is by the Constitution:
+Article 49 of the 1995 Constitution of the Republic of Azerbaijan (as amended) guarantees the right of peaceful assembly:

 Everyone has the right to meet.